r-crosswords/aotw/exolve-README.md

 files outside of the puzzle specs area.
 However, this may get hard to maintain over time, as Exolve goes through new versions.
-A conservative option is to simply not update the HTML part of your puzzle: I do try to make sure that all Exolve Javascript/CSS changes are backwards compatible (so, for example, I do not change element IDs in the html, and for newly introduced IDs, the Javascript code checks first that such an element exists).
+A conservative option is to simply not update the HTML part of your puzzle: I do try to make sure that all Exolve JavaScript/CSS changes are backwards compatible (so, for example, I do not change element IDs in the HTML, and for newly introduced IDs, the JavaScript code checks first that such an element exists).

-The recommended way to customize is to load separate, additional Javascript and/or CSS files.
-Exolve provides a Javascript hook to do any custom initialization and/or to modify the html using Javascript.
+The recommended way to customize is to load separate, additional JavaScript and/or CSS files.
+Exolve provides a JavaScript hook to do any custom initialization and/or to modify the HTML using JavaScript.
 If the setter has defined a function called `customizePuzzle()`, then it gets called after Exolve has finished with its own set-up.
-For example, the following code, if added within the &lt;script&gt; tag or loaded from a script file, will customize the html by inserting the italicized red text *New!* after the Tools link:
+For example, the following code, if added within the &lt;script&gt; tag or loaded from a script file, will customize the HTML by inserting the italicized red text *New!* after the Tools link:
 ```
   function customizePuzzle() {